elixir-lang/elixir/README.md

 =========
 [![Build Status](https://secure.travis-ci.org/elixir-lang/elixir.png?branch=master "Build Status")](http://travis-ci.org/elixir-lang/elixir)

-Elixir is a programming language built on top of the Erlang VM.
-As Erlang, it is a functional language built to support distributed, fault-tolerant, non-stop applications with hot code swapping.

-Elixir is also dynamic typed but, differently from Erlang, it is also homoiconic, allowing meta-programming via macros.
-Elixir also supports polymorphism via protocols (similar to Clojure's), dynamic records and provides a reference mechanism.

-Finally, Elixir and Erlang share the same bytecode and data types.
-This means you can invoke Erlang code from Elixir (and vice-versa) without any conversion or performance hit.
-This allows a developer to mix the expressiveness of Elixir with the robustness and performance of Erlang.
+For more about Elixir, installation and documentation, [check Elixir's website](http://elixir-lang.org/).

 # Usage

-You can run and learn about Elixir in the [Getting Started guide][1].

-But if you just want to try it out, clone this repository to your machine, compile and test it:
+If you want to contribute to Elixir or run it from source, clone this repository to your machine, compile and test it:

     $ git clone https://github.com/elixir-lang/elixir.git
     $ cd elixir